As an Amazon Associate we earn from qualifying purchases.

 Substitutes for Orange Liqueur

-In our simplified recipe, orange liqueur is the most likely thing you could be missing.
+In my simplified recipe, orange liqueur is the most likely thing you could be missing.
 In a bind, you could switch out orange liqueur for orange zest, orange oil, and a simple syrup (1 part water + 1 part sugar, boiled until dissolved).

 Orange Liqueurs are all basically just the flavor of orange, neutral alcohol, and sugar.
 You can mimic those tasting notes with the zest and oil from an orange, and then sugar dissolved in water.
 If you wanted to be fancy, you could even boil the zest into your syrup.